Skip to content

 Stainless Steel Pot(s)

-For other things that you will cook, perhaps in larger batches like pasta sauce, salsa, applesauce – make sure you are cooking in stainless steel or other non-reactive pot.
+For other things that you will cook, perhaps in larger batches like pasta sauce, salsa, or applesauce – make sure you are cooking in stainless steel or other non-reactive pot.
 DO NOT cook in an aluminum pot – the metal can leach into your food.
-There are a variety of sizes available, but here are 12-quart and 16-quart as examples.
+There are a variety of sizes available, but here are 12-quart and 16-quart examples.

 Baking Sheets